 Three mechanisms of action have been proposed for stem cell therapy to improve endometrial quality in the injured uterus of murine models: (1) Stem cell engraftment followed by trans-differentiation; (2) Environment modulation through trophic factors; and (3) Angiogenesis promotion.
 First, mesenchymal stem cells are highly proliferative cells that can transdifferentiate into various non-hematopoietic cell types.
 This differentiation potential in transplanted bone marrow-derived stem cells allows stem cell engraftment in the uterus, then differentiation into an endometrial phenotype expressing vimentin and lacking CD45 expression[36].
 Second, LIF and integrins are regulators of endometrial function, markers for endometrial receptivity, and essential proteins for embryo implantation.
 Expression of cytokeratin, vimentin, integrin αγβ3, and LIF significantly increased after bone marrow-derived stem cells were transplanted, mimicking levels found in normal conditions, suggesting that stem cell treatments improve endometrial thickness but also contribute to endometrial receptivity[37].
 Last, human endometrial mesenchymal stem cells derived from menstrual blood (MenSCs) have been demonstrated to promote angiogenesis in treating an endometrial injury.
 Newly formed blood vessels were observed after MenSCs were transplanted in vivo under the control of the AKT and ERK signaling pathways, suggesting that revascularization and angiogenesis can improve the injured endometrium.
 Furthermore, this revascularization process allows paracrine signaling (cytokines and growth factors) to repair injured tissues[38].
 SVF is a minimum manipulated heterogeneous cell pool containing ADMSC and is efficiently obtained via minimal liposuction.
 Its use has been extended and represents a convenient source for stem cells[39].
 Considering its therapeutic potential, comparable to cultured ADSC[14], we propose a surgical intervention to implant SVF-containing stem cells into the patient's uterus to achieve minimal EMT for embryo transfer.
 Three months after stem cell treatment, endometrial thickness improved up to 6.9 mm, allowing successful embryo implantation and pregnancy.
 We assume that more than one of the proposed mechanisms for stem cell therapy helped in our case.
 The endometrium thickness was improved, and receptivity and paracrine signaling were boosted, allowing successful embryo implantation.

 Our study has two significant limitations.
 First, the patient’s advanced maternal age.
-The effect age has on the result presented here still needs to be investigated..
+The effect age has on the result presented here still needs to be investigated.
 Nevertheless, we demonstrate that for certain circumstances, the use of a ketogenic diet and stem cell treatment maybe required for even the transfer euploid embryos.
 Lastly, the quality of the SVF was not specifically measured, with respect to the other components of the fluid.
 It is possible other components, such as endothelial precursors, macrophages, pericytes, and preadipocytes as well as the concentration of cytokine and adipokine, could improve or inhibit the effect present here.

 CONCLUSION